-Now the group has grown to hundreds-strong (651 at last count) and there's all sorts of amazing stuff being posted, including the photo of David Bowie above.
+Now the group has grown to thousands-strong (2,731 at last count) and there's all sorts of amazing stuff being posted, including the photo of David Bowie above.
 It was taken at Milwaukee's Star Studio on 37th and National Avenue.

 Dean Halonen, who posted the photo, worked at the studio, from when it opened in summer 1974.
 He left Bay View High to take the job and never went back.

-His caption for the photo reads: "David Bowie at Star Studio on 37th and National circa 1974, recording overdubs for the film of the last concert with The Spiders from Mars.
+His caption for the photo reads: "David Bowie at Star Studio on 37th and National circa 1974, recording overdubs for the film of the last concert with The Spiders from Mars ("Ziggy Stardust and the Spiders from Mars").
 This studio is now the Exchange.
-With Mike Garson, Robert Sage, David Bowie and Sam Halonen.
+With Mike Garson, Robert Sage, David Bowie and Sam Halonen."

 "It had to be 7 or 8 in the morning," Halonen posted.
 "We'd been there three nights out of four and this was the last of it, after 16 hours.
 Bob in the back there is asleep standing up.